 To provide you with quick wins, these “Black Hat SEOs” will likely be building a dodgy backlink profile and filling your site with meaningless spam words your users will never read, just to boost your rankings.
 This method will ensure that any uplift you see will be entirely temporary; Google’s algorithm updates have meant such sites are heavily penalised.
 You may even be banned from the SERPs entirely, and you don’t want to know the impact that could have on your business.

 Any web designer worth his her or salt will design your site with SEO in mind, along with UX.
-But if you’re attempting to build your site yourself, it’s definitely worth getting to grips with what search engines can and can’t index, in order to give you the best chance of ranking well.
-If Google can’t index your site, it won’t display it as a relevant search result to a user’s query.
+But if you’re attempting to build your website yourself, it’s definitely worth getting to grips with what search engines can and can’t index, in order to give you the best chance of ranking well.
+If Google* can’t index your site, it won’t display it as a relevant search result to a user’s query.
 In others words, no one is going to find you online.

-So, what are the big no-nos when it comes to SEO-friendly web design?
+So, what are the big “no-nos” when it comes to SEO-friendly web design?
 Firstly, overuse of images.
 Google can’t “read” images or the text contained within them, so while they may look nice, Google will largely ignore them (unless you add alt tags).
 For this reason, make sure you don’t use images for important site elements like headers or titles.

 This is perhaps the most common mistake we’ve seen SMEs making.
 What’s the point of having a high ranking site, if people hate using it?
-If your site isn’t user friendly, this will result in a high bounce rate, which will quickly see your good ranking fortunes fade.
+If your site isn’t user-friendly, this will result in a high bounce rate, which will quickly see your good ranking fortunes fade.

 Digital marketing moves quickly.
 SEO moves even quicker.
-We recently published a blogpost about how link building has changed in recent years to help dissect the fact that what worked in 2010 just won’t work today when it comes to SEO.
+We recently published a blog post about how link building has changed in recent years to help dissect the fact that what worked in 2010 just won’t work today when it comes to SEO.

-We see companies still cramming their sites full of useless text and manipulating their backlink profiles with spammy links, and then being surprised when their methods aren’t working.
+We see companies still cramming their sites full of useless text and manipulating their backlink profiles with “spammy” links, and then being surprised when their methods aren’t working.

 These days, SEO is less about links and keywords (in an isolated sense), and more about content.
 Which leads us nicely onto our next point.

 These are the reasons – or excuses – we hear time and time again from SMEs failing to produce good content.
 Through no coincidence, these are also the businesses struggling with their SEO.

-In 2015, content and SEO go hand in hand.
+In 2015, content and SEO go hand-in-hand.
 Google’s algorithm updates have moved the search engine closer and closer to its end goal of providing users with an answer to a question or problem, taking into account complex semantics and user behaviour.
 If you can create content which is genuinely useful and unique, you’ll soon find that you’re rewarded for your efforts.